 Sean has previously supervised doctoral research projects on modernist nonhuman narratives; US dystopias in the wake of 9/11; and post-Anthropocene cosmopolitanism in contemporary speculative fiction.

 He is currently co-supervising a doctoral research project on the role of history in the novels of Richard Powers and another on contemporary queer theatre and the cultural politics of consensual non-monogamy.

-Sean has been the recipient of research awards from the Arts and Humanities Research Council and the British Centre for Literary Translation.
-He is an Editor at the Literary Encyclopedia and a Fellow of the Higher Education Academy.
+Sean has previously been awarded research funding from the Arts and Humanities Research Council and the British Centre for Literary Translation.
+He is a recipient of the University of Essex Excellence in Education Award.